-5 Unemployment
+6 Unemployment

-6 Individuals in the labor force are classified as unemployed if they do not have a job, have actively looked
+7 Individuals in the labor force are classified as unemployed if they do not have a job, have actively looked and 2010, with rates being lowest in Cape Elizabeth and highest statewide in both instances.
+By 2015,

-7 for work in the past 4 weeks and are currently available to work.
+8 for work in the past 4 weeks and are currently available to work.
 As part of the Greater Portland Labor

-8 Market, the unemployment rate in Cape Elizabeth tracked closely with the State and the County in 2000
+9 Market, the unemployment rate in Cape Elizabeth tracked closely with the State and the County in 2000